cxzing/GCDAD/README.md

 - Our model supports anomaly detection for both univariate and multivariate time series datasets.
 - We provide the MSL and PSM dataset.You can obtain the dataset from the following link:<https://drive.google.com/drive/folders/1DDee8zg0dwfXWqkruppOW_AnjQrjfy5g?usp=drive_link> If you want to use your own dataset, please place your dataset files in the `/dataset/<dataset>/` folder, following the format `<dataset>_train.npy`, `<dataset>_test.npy`, and `<dataset>_test_label.npy`.

+## Code Description

+There are six files/folders in the source:

+- **data_factory**: The preprocessing folder/file.
+All datasets preprocessing codes are here.

+- **main.py**: The main python file.
+You can adjust all parameters in there.

+- **metrics**: There is the evaluation metrics code folder.

+- **model**: GCDAD model folder.

+- **solver.py**: The training and testing processing are all in there.

+- **requirements.txt**: Python packages needed to run this repo.